 The RJ12 sockets on the back of DS64 are LocoNet Ports for connecting your DS64 to LocoNet.
+If using Internal Routes of DCS100/DCS200 you must connect DS64 to Track Power

 Connecting Your DS64 To Your Layout

 The terminals labeled TRKA and TRKB on the front of DS64 connect directly to your layout's rail 'A' and rail 'B' bus respectively.
 When connecting multiple DS64s make sure you keep the connections with respect to Rail A and Rail B consistent.